 The course duration can be anything from 1 year to 3 years.

 What will I learn?

 Maths and English will form a part of your programme of study.
-At the start of the year, you will have an assessment in English and maths which will be used to determine whether you will sit GCSEs or an alternative English and/or maths qualification.
+At the start of the year you will have an assessment in English and Maths and this will be used to determine whether you will sit GCSE, an alternative Maths and English qualification, work towards accredit

 What will the course lead on to?